-This is an interesting concept and at first glance it might seem a bit misleading.
+Understanding how to buy a fourplex is an interesting concept and at first glance it might seem a bit misleading.
 The obvious way to buy a fourplex and live mortgage free is to pay cash for it.
-But many don’t take that route because it can put a dent in a bank account and tied up into a relatively non-liquid asset.
+But many don’t take that route because it can put a dent in a bank account and tie up their cash into a relatively non-liquid asset.
 Yes, you can tap into the equity in a property with an equity loan but to recover the amount invested in the property a complete sale is in order.
-That’s why many real estate investors do finance a multi-unit property, to free up capital for other purposes.
-So, if someone takes out a mortgage on a fourplex, how can someone live there mortgage-free?
+That’s why many real estate investors finance a multi-unit property in order to free up capital for other purposes.
+So, if someone takes out a mortgage to buy a fourplex, how can someone live there mortgage-free?

-When real estate investors evaluate a potential purchase one of the primary tasks is to make sure the property cash flows.
-The total amount of rent received each month must be enough to cover the costs of financing including property taxes, insurance and closing costs along with a set aside for maintenance.
+When real estate investors evaluate a potential purchase one of the primary tasks is to make sure the property has a positive cash flow.
+The total amount of rent received each month must be enough to cover the costs of financing.
+In addition, the rental income needs to cover property taxes, insurance, closing costs and ongoing maintenance.
 If the market rent for the property doesn’t show enough monthly income to cover these costs, then the investor typically moves to another property.
 However, the rental income can be enough to not only cover costs of ownership but also provide a monthly net income for the investor.
 This is the ideal situation.

 One quick note here, though.
-While the property might indeed cash flow and allow the investor to live in one of the units, first time investors won’t be able to use the rental income from the units to help qualify.
+While the property might indeed allow the investor to live in one of the units with positive cash flow, first time investors won’t be able to use the rental income from the units to help qualify.
 This is a standard guideline.
 Landlords must have at least two years of owning and managing rental properties, verified by tax returns.

 Taking it a step further, there can be enough cash flow to not just provide some income for the investor but also allow the investor to live in one of the units.
 This, in effect, means the tenants are paying the landlord’s ‘rent.’
 This strategy also works with a two-unit property, or a duplex, but the income from one unit is much less compared to a four-unit.